 At first, it started as just a change in the lighting around them, or rather, there started to be a noticeable form of lighting around them, in contrast to the odd direction-less light before, this had a finite, and direct source.
 Along with the mysterious directional light, the blackness around them seemingly started to bleed colours.
 First there was a smear of grey, then of green, and more and more colours started to almost fade into existence.

 With a sickening visual lurch to the side, made more so by the fact that there was no detectable motion by their bodies, and a somewhat liquid looking swirl and snap.
-They found themselves standing in a forest clearing, a man in his late twenties, lying huddled and rocking on the other side of the clearing.
+They found themselves standing in a forest clearing, a man in his late thirties, lying huddled and rocking on the other side of the clearing.

 His head snapped up, eyes open at the sudden assault on all of their senses, as the sounds of birds, and the smells of field flowers and the gentle caress of the wind all seemed to come into existence at once.